 - Fluff with fork.

 - Bring water or stock to a boil in a pan.

 - Cover a steamer basket with a layer of paper towel or a thin dish towel.
 Note that single ply paper towels will likely disintegrate.
 I found that out the hard way lol.

 - Add the riced cauliflower to the steamer basket.

 - Steam for 4 minutes or until tender.

-Add finely chopped onion or garlic for more flavor.
+Add finely chopped onion or minced garlic for more flavor.
 Bacon is also a great addition.

-- Heat a little oil in a heavy pan.
+- Heat a little oil in a large skillet.

 - Add the cauliflower.